Church and Worship

 Our Worship Group plan and lead our Epiphany Worship 2020

 Our Worship group have lead their first act of worship in school, having planned an Epiphany Service which included music, drama, readings and prayers.
 They did a wonderful job in front of the whole school and parents.

 Worship in church

 Our school is blessed to have strong links with our church, St Thomas' which is a short walk away from school.
 Throughout the year, the whole school will take part in worship in St Thomas' church.
 Such services include:

 - Harvest Festival

 - Bible Service, during which Bibles are donated to Reception and year 3 children by the church.

-In addition, various events are organised as a church/school collaboration including the Christmas Fair and Fashion and Fizz evening.
+In addition, various events are organised as a church/school collaboration including the Christmas Fair.

 We also perform our Infant Nativity in church which is very special indeed.

-These services are always led by Rev Julie and the children.
+These services are always led by Rev Julie and/or Revd David and the children.